 One resource that I found very helpful when assembling my 8×10 kit and researching this article is largeformatphotography.info’s list of 8×10 lenses in modern shutters.
 It’s not a totally complete list.
-It misses the Computar and Docter lenses, for example.
-Likewise, many of its image circle figures are too conservative, since they’re based on the manufacturer’s original specs rather than field tests (which in some cases reveal far more coverage).
+It misses the Computar and Docter lenses, for example, as well as some of Fuji and Schneider’s more recent glass.
+Likewise, many of its image circle figures are too conservative, since they’re based on the manufacturer’s original specs rather than field testing (which, in some cases, reveals far more coverage – although not necessarily sharp coverage).
 But as a broad overview, it’s useful.

 Here’s my final tip: Don’t buy large format lenses on impulse.
 Instead, try to learn about the lens before you buy it, especially if you’re treading off the beaten path or buying a lens with many different variations.
-There’s definitely an “ignorance tax” in 8×10 photography, where the less you know, the more you end up paying.
+There’s definitely an “ignorance tax” in 8×10 photography, where the less you know, the more you end up paying (or the lower-quality version of the lens you may get).
 I hope this article helps you pay less for the lenses you need by removing some of that ignorance tax.

 Do you have any questions about the recommendations above?
 I’ve tried to include all the important information I know about these lenses, but I’m happy to help in the comments section in any way I can.
 Even if I don’t know the answer to your question, maybe someone else will find this article and be able to help.
 Happy searching!